Lastique/std-cxx-proposals/extended-offsetof/extended-offsetof.md

 ## 6.2.
 Additional Restrictions on Member Designator

 The definition of `offsetof(type, member-designator)` in [support.types.layout]/1 refers to the C standard, and it only requires `&(t.member-designator)` to evaluate to an address constant (here, `t` is an object of class `type`).
 Since this proposal allows using `offsetof` with non-trivial types, `member-designator` can now identify a reference member.
-Taking address of a reference member would result in address of a referred object, which is not the intended effect of `offsetof`.
-For this reason, this proposal prohibits the use of references in `member-designator`; the behavior is undefined if this requirement is violated.
+Taking the address of a reference member would result in the address of a referred object, which is not the intended effect of `offsetof`.
+For this reason, this proposal prohibits the use of references in a `member-designator`; the behavior is undefined if this requirement is violated.
 Note that this rule applies if references are used at any level of `member-designator`, if it identifies a nested member.
 For example:

 ```cpp
 struct Bad